 7. ERP integration is not supported.

 Not to mention that the last “ERP integration” is currently under development, I am happy to say that WordPress has a strong response to all of these debates.
-Most of these things have changed over the past six months, as there have been some great WordPress plugins like WooCommerce that have revived e-commerce in WordPress.
+Most of these things have changed over the past six months, as there have been some great WordPress plugins like WooCommerce Inventory Management that have revived e-commerce in WordPress.

 One of the biggest reasons I’m asking you to consider using WordPress is that it has a huge community.